HaifengWen/Distributed-Conformal-Prediction/README.md

 conda create --name DCP --file requirement.txt
 ```

-2. Run Q-DCP.ipynb or H-DCP.ipynb in notebook folder to reproduce the main figures of the paper.
+2. Run `Q-DCP.ipynb` or `H-DCP.ipynb` in the `notebooks` folder to reproduce the main figures of the paper.

 ## Reference